victoriango/data550final/README.md

 ## Usage

-### *Initializing Report Packages*
+### *Syncing Report Packages*

-To initialize and load/restore the RStudio packages used to create ngo_report.Rmd, please run the **"make install"** command inside the RStudio terminal.
+To load/restore and sync the RStudio packages used to create ngo_report.Rmd, please run the **"make install"** command inside the RStudio terminal.
 This will allow the user (you!) to have all of the necessary packages installed and ready to generate the ngo_report.HTML file.

 ### *Creating Files and Rendering the Report*